-Tankless water heaters are either gas or electric and can be installed inside or outside of your home.
-Electric tankless water heaters cost less, but gas is more cost efficient.
+One of the most important things that you can do for the environment is to save energy, especially the energy derived from fossil fuels.
+With a tankless water heater, you can cut your energy consumption almost by half.
 Tankless water heaters heat water on demand, so you aren't wasting energy by continually heating 40 to 50 gallons of water when you aren't using it.
 You will never run out of hot water with a tankless water heater.
-You can buy tankless water heaters that heat water in just seconds.
+You can buy tankless water heaters that heat water in seconds.

 Green Types of Flooring

 When it comes to the flooring in your home, Look at materials that are sustainable or easily replaceable or renewed.